Phoenix serial killing suspect arrested in deaths of 9

 Police say Saucedo shot at two teenage boys on March 17, 2016, striking one of them in the arm.
 The suspect struck again the next day but didn’t kill anyone.

-The next shooting didn’t happen until April 1, 2016, when 21-year-old Diego Verdugo-Sanchez was fatally shot in front of a house.
+The next shooting didn’t happen until April 1, 2016, when Verdugo-Sanchez was fatally shot.

 Police also have linked Saucedo to the April 19, 2016 death of 60-year-old Krystal White; the June 3, 2016, death of Horacio de Jesus Pena; and to the killings of two women, Angela Linner and Stefanie Ellis, and 12-year-old girl Maleah Ellis on June 12, 2016.
 He killed Manny Castro Garcia on June 10, 2016.